|All materials circulate for 21 days with these exceptions:|

 |Nooks and Kindles||$2.00/day|

-Loud talking, yelling, rowdy behavior, verbal abuse, and obscene language are not permitted.
+- Loud talking, yelling, rowdy behavior, abusive behavior, obscenities, and threats are not permitted.

-The Board of Trustees reserves the right to revoke the library privileges of any person whose behavior constitutes a nuisance to other library users, library staff or library property.
+- The Board of Trustees reserves the right to revoke the library privileges of any person whose behavior constitutes a nuisance or danger to other library users, library staff or library property.

 Based on the powers invested in the Library Board of Trustees of the Avon Lake Public Library in the Ohio Revised Code, Section 3375.40 and pursuant to the recommendations of the American Library Association and the Ohio Library Council, the Avon Lake Public Library adopts the following policy on confidentiality of Library records: